perebaj/jjhandbook/essays/make.md

 In the end, to summarize everything, I will come back to the essay title: "If you can make it there, you can make it anywhere".

-If you are able to change your environment, be close to different cultures, and still stand out, you can do that in any place of the word, we are human and were genetically built to do that.
+If you are able to change your environment, be close to different cultures, and still stand out, you can do that in any place of the world, we are human and were genetically built to do that.
 For this reason, at least now, I'm focused on figuring out the maximum of new experiences, that's what makes more sense for me.